Method Man: Personal life

-Legal issues
+In 2004, Method Man starred in a Fox sitcom called Method & Red.
+However, after only a short time on the air, the show was put on hiatus and never returned.
+Method Man later spoke to the press about Fox's influence on the show's style, saying that "there's been too much compromise on our side and not enough on their side", and criticizing the network's decision to add a laugh track.
+Before the show premiered, he was telling fans not to bother watching it.
+He told the Los Angeles Times: "This is frustrating for me.
+I'm trying to keep this show ghetto, and there's a way for it to be both ghetto and intelligent.
+But it's not going that way."

+In 2006, Method Man had a personal and publicized conflict with TV talk show host Wendy Williams on The Breakdown, an Internet show on Onloq.com.
+Williams talked on air about Method Man's wife's having cancer, which was something he wanted to keep private and her own family members had not yet known about.
+He said that people who lived next door to him did not know, but Williams had dug it up and made it public over the radio.
+Because of this leaked information, Method Man and his wife had many problems.
+Williams also reported rumors that Method Man had been having an affair with his wife's doctor.
+Method Man first heard of this while in recording sessions in Los Angeles.

 On May 17, 2007, Method Man was arrested in New York City for marijuana possession.
 His SUV was pulled over near the Battery Tunnel toll booths for having an expired inspection sticker.
 An unidentified source said, "It was like something out of Cheech & Chong.
 He rolls down the window and the smoke would choke a horse."
 The arresting officer noticed two blunts and a plastic bag containing marijuana in plain view.
 Upon further inspection more marijuana was found under the driver's seat.
 Method Man was charged with unlawful possession of marijuana, criminal possession of marijuana, DWI, and driving an uninspected motor vehicle.
 He reached a plea agreement to perform community service including rapping to children about the dangers of drugs.

 On October 5, 2009, Method Man was arrested at his home in Staten Island for income tax violations.
-He was accused of failing to file income tax returns for the state of New York between 2004 and 2007, and owes nearly $33,000 in taxes.
+He was accused of failing to file income tax returns for the state of New York between 2004 and 2007, and owed nearly $33,000 in taxes.
 On June 28, 2010, Method Man pleaded guilty to tax evasion and was sentenced to a conditional discharge and paid a $106,000 fine.